mohsinkhan85090/DSA-Solutions/README.md

 Input: nums = [1,2,3,1]
 Output: true

+2. Majority Element (LeetCode 169)
+Problem: Finds the element that appears more than n/2 times. using HAshMAp
+File: Array&String/MajorityElement.java

+Example:
+Input: nums = [3,2,3]
+Output: 3

 ```
 2. Concatenation of Array (LeetCode 1929)
 Problem: Concatenates an array to itself and returns the new array.